-The O2 sensor is a wear part in your vehicle subject to extreme heat.
+The O2 sensor is a wear and tear part in your vehicle, subject to extreme heat.
 There are numerous reasons why it may go bad, but there is usually only one solution—replacing it.
 If you are interested in learning more about oxygen sensors or simply want to educate yourself on the subject before calling an auto repair shop for a quote, this article is for you.

 An oxygen sensor is a small device located in your vehicle’s exhaust system.
 Its shape and size resemble that of a spark plug.
 Depending on its placement in regard to the catalytic converter, it can be located upstream (before the converter) or downstream (after the converter).

 The role of the oxygen sensor is to monitor the amount of oxygen in the exhaust.
 This is unburnt oxygen that was initially injected into the fuel for proper combustion.
 Through a voltage signal, the O2 sensor communicates to the car’s computer how much oxygen is in the exhaust, so that the computer can adjust the fuel/oxygen mixture delivered to the engine.

 Over time, an oxygen sensor may become caked with byproducts of combustion, such as sulfur, lead, fuel additives, oil ash, etc. This contamination causes the sensor to lose its ability to produce voltage and send the right signal.

 Using fuel that is not recommended for your vehicle or using low-quality gasoline may also speed up the oxygen sensor failure.
 And if you are skipping maintenance, especially things like timely spark plug and air filter replacement, you are increasing the likelihood of incomplete fuel combustion, which in turn leads to more dirt and grime in your emissions system.

 It will inevitably lead to decreased gas mileage, but it’s usually not drastic enough for an average driver to notice.
 The decrease is gradual and happens over time, so unless you are keeping tabs on your MPGs, you will likely miss these signs.
 A bad or failing O2 sensor can also cause you to fail your emissions test.

-It will typically cost you between $200 and $400 dollars to replace a single oxygen sensor.
+It will typically cost between $200 and $400 dollars to replace a single oxygen sensor.
 Most of it is the cost of the sensor itself, which can run anywhere from $30 to $200 depending on the year, make and model of your car.
 The cost of labor will depend on how accessible the sensor is in your specific vehicle.

 Replacing a Bad Oxygen Sensor